SPOT-6 and SPOT-7 (Azersky)

 SPOT-6 & -7 are twin commercial Earth observation satellites operated by Airbus Defence and Space (previously as Astrium Services), launched in 2012 and in 2014, respectively.
 Each satellite has a life-expectancy of 10 years from launch and will continue to image land processes with improvements in end-user operation.
 The constellation preserves and extends upon the previous SPOT 1-5 missions.

-The New Astrosat Optical Modular Imager (NAOMI) is the pushbroom imaging system for SPOT-6 &-7 and has various applications in land-use management, cartography and national security.
+The New Astrosat Optical Modular Imager (NAOMI) is the pushbroom imaging system for SPOT-6 &-7 (SPOT-7 has ceased operations since 17 March 2023) and has various applications in land-use management, cartography and national security.
 The spacecraft has five spectral bands, inclusive of one panchromatic band, one Near infrared band (NIR), and three multispectral bands (Blue, Red, Green).
 The NAOMI instrument measurements remain consistent with the previous SPOT 1-5 missions, gathering data from parameters such as Earth surface albedo and reflectance, vegetation, and land-surfaces.

 NAOMI contains two identical Korsch telescopes in silicon carbide that each deliver an aperture of 200mm and a field of regard of ±30°.
 Each telescope contains a detector with a TDI (Time Delay Integration) matrix of 7000 pixels for the panchromatic channel and four lines of 1750 pixels for the multispectral channel.
 The panchromatic bands hold a 1.5m to 2.5m GSD (ground sample distance) at nadir in comparison to multispectral bands holding 6m to 10m GSD at nadir.
 The constellation has spatial resolution of 2m for panchromatic bands, and 8m for multispectral bands with a 60km swath width at nadir using two imagers, or 120km with a single pass mosaic.